-- I can prove that my design meets some set criteria. - I can follow a step-by-step plan, choosing the right equipment and materials. - I can design a product and make sure that it looks attractive. - I can choose a textile for both its suitability and its appearance. - I can select the most appropriate tools and techniques for a given task. - I can make a product which uses both electrical and mechanical components. - I can work accurately to measure, make cuts and make holes. - I can describe how food ingredients come together.
+- I understand how LEDs may be used instead of traditional incandecent bulbs in series circuits. - I can concider ways in which elecrical componants can be hidden hidden inside products to make thm more attractive. - I can draw and make and electrical circuit with one or more lights and fit it in a decorative illuminated sign. - I can explain how and why we use light up signs. - I know how to design code to control light up signs. - I can prove that my design meets some set criteria. - I can follow a step-by-step plan, choosing the right equipment and materials. - I can design a product and make sure that it looks attractive. - I can choose a textile for both its suitability and its appearance. - I can select the most appropriate tools and techniques for a given task. - I can work accurately to measure, make cuts and make holes. - I can describe how food ingredients come together.